openstack/os-ken/doc/source/library_pcap.rst

 Writing PCAP file
 =================

-For dumping the packet data which your RyuApp received, you can use pcaplib.Writer.
+For dumping the packet data which your OSKenApp received, you can use pcaplib.Writer.

 .. autoclass:: os_ken.lib.pcaplib.Writer